At the movies: 'Ben Hur' and 'Wizard of Oz' as Japan reopens

 James Dean starrer “East of Eden” (1955), crime drama “Bonnie and Clyde” (1969) and disaster film “The Towering Inferno” (1974) are among other titles playing, after Japanese chain Toho Cinemas reopened 10 of its 66 theatres in areas deemed relatively safe from the coronavirus.

-The unit of Toho Co, which also runs a film studio, is preparing to reopen cinemas in Japan’s 39 prefectures where the government has lifted its state of emergency, a company official said on Tuesday.
+The unit of Toho Co, which also runs a film studio, said it would reopen 23 more cinemas on Friday in prefectures where the government has lifted the state of emergency.

-“We’re making arrangements ...
-We can’t say yet when they’ll reopen,” the official said.

 Cinemas in Tokyo remain shut.